 The Caracas regional delegation was established in 1971.
-It reinforces the capacities of the region's National Societies in the fields of IHL promotion, restoring family links, emergency response capacity and assistance to victims of violence.
+It reinforces the capacities of the region's National Societies in the fields of IHL promotion, restoring family links, emergency response and assistance to victims of violence.
 It visits security detainees in the region and monitors the humanitarian situation along the Venezuelan border with Colombia.
 It promotes the incorporation of IHL into national legislation and into the operational procedures and training of the region's armed forces, as well as the inclusion of human rights standards in police manuals and training.

 BUDGET IN KCHF

-Protection 271
+Protection 387

 Assistance -

-Prevention 1,261
+Prevention 1,406

-Cooperation with National Societies 390
+Cooperation with National Societies 448

 General -

-T - 4 - 1 1 0 2 2
+Total 2 2/1

-Total 1,922
+iotai 2,241

-Of which: Overheads 1,922
+Of which: Overheads 137

 Of which: Overheads